gidden/opt-int-old-cyclopts/README.md

 An example application that uses the cyclopts library is provided in the examples folder.
 In order to use this, one must:
   * install the cyclopts library using the above process
-  * set an environment variable named CYCLOPTS_ROOT_DIR pointing to the parent director of the include and lib folders.
+  * set an environment variable named CYCLOPTS_ROOT_DIR pointing to the parent directory of the include and lib folders.